frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 frictionless describe capital-invalid.csv --json > capital.resource.yaml
 ```

+Note: this example uses JSON for the resource descriptor format, but Frictionless also supports YAML format as shown in examples below.

 Let's now use the command-line interface to ensure that we are getting the same result that we got without using a resource:

 ```bash goodread title="CLI"